colosseum-wiot/user-documentation/docs/source/getting_started/quick_start_guide.rst

 If this is your first time using Colosseum, it is recommended that you complete the following steps to fully configure your account and familiarize yourself with Colosseum.

 .. note::
-   Access to Colosseum is only available through secure user VPN tunnel into the Colosseum environment for Tenants (Clients) connectivity.
-Please see :doc:`Cisco AnyConnect Remote VPN Access </getting_started/cisco_anyconnect_remote_vpn_access>` for more information.
+   Access to Colosseum is only available through secure user VPN tunnel into the Colosseum environment for users connectivity.
+Please see the :doc:`Cisco AnyConnect Remote VPN Access </getting_started/cisco_anyconnect_remote_vpn_access>` page for more information on how to install and setup the required VPN client on your local system.

 1. Login to the Reservation Website at https://experiments.colosseum.net/login, using the account information you received.
 This username and password will be used for accessing your account from the website as well as logging in to the Colosseum File Proxy.